Why did the SEC release a report on GameStop? - Up News Info

 The extreme volatility in GameStop shares, along with other popular meme stocks, prompted the clearinghouse that guarantees trades before they are completed to raise the collateral from brokers to clear the trades.

-That led several brokerages, including Robinhood Markets and Charles Schwab Corp, to temporarily restrict trading in the red-hot stocks, curbing the rally, infuriating retail traders and rattling market confidence.
+That led several brokerages, including Robinhood Markets , to temporarily restrict trading in the red-hot stocks, helping curb the rally, infuriating retail traders and rattling market confidence.
+Others, like Charles Schwab Corp, adjusted margin requirements and limited advanced options strategies on the affected stocks.

 Advertisement